yogirajbshinde21/IITM-BS-PYTHON/WEEK1_Notes/README.md

 # Python for Data Science - IIT Madras BS Degree

-Welcome to the repository for Python for Data Science lecture notes and assignments by [Your Name].
+Welcome to the repository for Python for Data Science lecture notes and assignments by [Yogiraj Shinde].
 This repository contains a collection of weekly lecture notes, covering various aspects of Python programming, as part of the IIT Madras BS Degree program.

 ## About the Repository